Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Stochastic parallel transport on

-We begin by providing a precise definition of the stochastic parallel transport on $\P_\infty$ together with some preliminary material that will be used to establish existence and uniqueness for the infinite-dimensional analogue of \eqref{Horizontal parallel transport finite dimension}.
-We then derive the equation satisfied by $(\mathcal{T}_{0,t}^h)_{t \geq 0}$ from Proposition \ref{Prop connexion levi civita releve}.
-Proceeding as in \eqref{Trick finite dimension} we obtain a Hilbert space-valued Stratonovich SDE which is solved in Proposition \ref{Existence et unicité transport parallele horizontal}.
-In the same proposition, we also show that if the initial condition is horizontal, the solution remains horizontal.
-This is a crucial point since Proposition \ref{Prop connexion levi civita releve} would otherwise fail to hold.
+We begin by providing a precise definition of the stochastic parallel transport on $T\P_\infty$ together with some preliminary material that will be used to establish existence and uniqueness for the infinite-dimensional analogue of \eqref{Horizontal parallel transport finite dimension}.
+Then, we show that the horizontal and vertical projections are smooth vector bundle morphisms in Theorem \ref{Dérivées covariantes projection horizontale et verticale}.
+Let $(\mu_t)_{t \geq 0}$ be a solution to a $\P_\infty$-valued SDE.